 When wishes and treatment plans are honored by those involved in care, the patient receives enhanced care.
 When their needs are heard, they, and their family, experience less stress.

 Don’t let their needs get lost in the wide world of healthcare.
-Upload their documents to the Community Health Record.
-GLHC’s Community Health Record, called Virtual Integrated Patient Record (VIPR), is a statewide repository that makes documents and other clinical information lectronically available at the point of care to participating health care organizations and providers, delivering immediate access to critical information at the point of care.
+Upload documents to GLHC’s community health record, called the Virtual Integrated Patient Record, or VIPR for short.
+VIPR is a statewide repository that makes documents and other clinical information lectronically available at the point of care to participating health care organizations and providers.

 Patient Care Document (PCD) Types